msleal/asciivmssdashboard/README.md

 - It would be nice to have any feedback of this program running on MacOS or any other platform...

 ##PDCURSES
+- This application uses Unicurses: https://pypi.org/project/UniCurses, and a version of UniCurses (+pdcurses for Windows plataform), already comes with asciivmssdashboard.
 - If you have problems installing pdcurses on windows (not able to load uniCurses: import error), you can just add the DLL directly on the current directory of the ASCiiVMSSDashboard installation.
 To run the ASCiiVMSSDashboard on Windows, I have tested it just cloning the repo on Windows 10, and copying the 'pdcurses.dll' file to the cloned folder, and it runs without any issues (you